Disability inquiry on COVID-19 impact - Shepparton News

 Among them are those who have encountered months of isolation and rising fear, poor communication or mixed messages from authorities, as well as the inability to access protective equipment and basic supplies as they deal with their ongoing issues during the pandemic.

-Evidence will be heard from a woman who is an accomplished professional in her field and a mother of one whose disability means she is unable to speak or move and has been on a ventilator since 2018, says senior counsel assisting Kate Eastman.
+Evidence will be heard from a woman who is an accomplished professional in her field and a mother of one whose disability means she is unable to speak or move and has been on a ventilator since 2018, a commission spokesperson said.

 Other witnesses include the mother of a teenage girl with Down syndrome whose school excluded her from online classes and tried to have her assessed as more severely disabled to gain greater funding.